wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 - Missing directories created automatically

 ### Diff Processing
+- Examine all files in commit to determine if entry should be created
+- When generating file diffs and stats for the journal entry content, exclude journal files from this analysis
-- Capture simplified summaries with line counts (e.g., "modified 3 functions in auth.py")
+- Capture simplified summaries with line counts (e.g., "modified 3 functions in auth.js")
 - Binary files noted as "binary file changed"
 - Large diffs truncated with note about truncation
+- Focus only on code and documentation changes

 ### Date/Time Handling
 - Week boundaries: Monday-Sunday